Apostolic Prefecture of the Falkland Islands

 The Apostolic Prefecture of Falkland Islands (Apostolica Præfectura de Insulis Falkland) is a Latin Church missionary ecclesiastical jurisdiction or apostolic prefecture of the Catholic Church covering the Falkland Islands and South Georgia and the South Sandwich Islands, UK Southern Atlantic Ocean overseas possessions.

 It is immediately exempt to the Holy See and not part of an ecclesiastical province.
-Its only church in the Falklands is its cathedra, St Mary's, in the Falklands capital Stanley.
-(Christ Church Cathedral is not a Catholic church but is the southernmost Anglican cathedral in the world, consecrated in 1892.)
+Currently its only church in the Falklands is St. Mary's Church, in the Falklands capital Stanley.